sammaxfleet/thisorthatpp5/README.md

 Choose which celebrities it will feature
 There are 20 celebrities to compare style.

 - Add like tab

 - Be able to Sign in

-   Be able to Sign up
+-  Be able to Sign up

+- Be able to log out